 470 Main Apartments

-In the heart of downtown Wolfville, 470 Main Apartments offers boutique apartments with views of the city.
+In the heart of downtown Wolfville, 470 Main is a boutique hotel that offers suites with views of the city.
 We loved our stay here!
 The spacious rooms have modern, luxurious finishes and all the comforts of home.
-Our favourite parts about staying here was the balcony set up, the spacious kitchen and the in-unit laundry.
-Some suites overlook the city and others even have a water view.
-Apartments at 470 Main start at CA $229 per night.
+Our favourite parts about staying here was the balcony set up, the spacious kitchen, and the in-unit laundry.
+Some suites overlook the city, and others even have a water view.
+Apartments at 470 Main start at CA $82 per night.

 Digby Pines Golf Resort & Spa

 Set among vineyards and rolling hills, The Inn at Grand Pré Winery is an idyllic stay in Nova Scotia wine country.
 The rooms are built in historic heritage buildings that have been renovated to suit modern, luxurious comforts.
-Stay here to enjoy wine tastings, meals at Le Caveau restaurant, and other nearby Annapolis Valley attractions.
-Rooms at The Inn start at CA $295 per night.
+Stay here to enjoy wine tastings, and meals at Le Caveau restaurant and other nearby Annapolis Valley attractions.
+Rooms at The Inn start at CA $195 per night.

 Have you been to the Annapolis Valley or another part of the Bay of Fundy?
 What did you think about the changing tides?